-Learning how to make a good salad is one of the marks of a good cook.
-Turn your next salad into a great salad.
-A salad of quality that’s vibrant in color.
-Learn the 9 secrets to preparing a tossed salad that’s well balanced, well dressed and remarkable in flavor and texture.
+Learning how to make a good restaurant quality tossed salad, or Accompaniment Salad as we learned to call it in Culinary School, is a mark of a good cook.
+Turn your next tossed salad into one of quality that’s vibrant in color, well balanced, well dressed and remarkable in flavor and texture.

 When is a good salad ever out of style, or place?
 Never!
 It’s pure, it’s palate cleansing and full of nutrition.

 Well-made, and dressed with care, it’s a thing of itself.
-No need to endlessly search for good salad recipes, learning this solid method will turn out delicious salads every time.
+No need to endlessly search for good green salad recipes, learning this solid method will turn out delicious tossed salad every time.
 It’s an essential skill for any home cook to know how to make a good salad.

-But what makes a salad a great tasting salad?
-Natural flavors should be heightened instead of disguised.
+But what makes a tossed salad a great salad?
+The characteristics of an accompaniment salad should consist of natural flavors that are heightened and not disguised.
 Not complex or difficult, but rather fresh, crisp and balanced.

 Follow these secrets, then sit back and wait for your guests to ask you why it’s so good.